-Based on the realisation that science needs a new kind of language to reach people and help them internalise the concept of sustainability, the IIASA Science & Art project has developed a method to create research projects involving artists and scientists with the objective to transmit key scientific findings to society.
-The resulting productions aim to drive sustainable transformation of the way people think and act through active learning and experience.
+Based on the realisation that science needs a new kind of language to reach the public, the IIASA Science & Art project has developed a method to create research projects involving artists and scientists with the objective to transmit key scientific findings to society.
+The resulting productions aim to drive sustainable transformation through active learning and experience.

 For instance, we have developed interactive performances that investigate the relationship between humans and nature to reveal robust measures for a sustainable existence.
 We have created stories based on facts about climate change, so people can make sense of them.
 We have turned theories such as the mechanisms of cooperation into choreography on stage, so people can see them in action.
 We have turned data, such as temperature rise into music, so people can hear and feel it.
 We have also grappled with ethical dilemmas created through new knowledge such as population growth and migration by turning them into physical theatre games and involving the audience in the solution finding process.